This recipe for cotechino sausage with lentils is traditionally served in Italy on New Year's Eve.

 - Carrots

-- Garlic - fresh clove of garlic
+- Garlic - fresh clove of garlic.

-- Parsley - fresh chopped parsley to serve
+- Parsley - fresh chopped parsley to serve.

-- Oil - vegetable or sunflower oil
+- Oil - vegetable or sunflower oil for frying.

 - Pepper - freshly ground black pepper